Walking into the complex plane to "order" better time integrators: Breaking the order barrier for explicit Runge-Kutta methods

-Complex stepping can be applied to numerical methods apart from Forward Euler as well.
-What if we allowed some coefficients in a 5-stage Runge Kutta step to be complex variables and constrained the error to be purely imaginary?
-That easily increases the number of free parameters from 15 to 17 or higher in order to solve the 17 order conditions!
+Let us take a specific look at the fifth order Runge-Kutta-5 method.
+A five stage method has 15 free parameters, which is insufficient to satisfy the 17 order conditions.
+Therefore, fifth order requires six stages and hence six function evaluations.
+What if we allowed some of the Runge-Kutta coefficients in a 5-stage Runge Kutta step to be complex variables and constrained the error to be purely imaginary beyond order 1?
+Since we are working with real-valued differential equations, we can take the real part of the numerical solution at the end of each time step and achieve fifth order accuracy.
+This increases the number of free parameters from 15 to between 17 and 29 in order to solve the 17 order conditions!
+Table \ref{tab:rk_conditions_complex} describes the increase in free parameters when using Runge-Kutta methods with complex coefficients for real-valued problems.

-Another approach to break the $p =5$ order barrier is to take two complex Runge-Kutta steps: one Runge-Kutta-2 step and then one Runge-Kutta-3 step.
-If we require that the two complex Runge-Kutta steps come back to the real line, the total number of free parameters is 10 (3 free parameters for Runge-Kutta-2, 6 free parameters for Runge-Kutta-3 and the two time steps sizes with the constraint that they add up to $\Delta t$ (purely real)).
-If all 10 of those free parameters are complex valued and the $>1$ order error is purely imaginary, we get 20 free parameters which are sufficient to solve the 17 order conditions with 5th order accuracy.
-Using this method, we can achieve 5th order accuracy with only 5 function evaluations, breaking the order barrier.
-As these are complex function evaluations, the cost is higher than the real equivalent, but there are problems and architectures for which this is likely not an issue as discussed in Sec. \ref{section:cost}.

-As a proof of concept, we find a 5th order accurate complex Runge-Kutta-2/Runge-Kutta-3 method for the special case of scalar autonomous ODEs.
-We choose this particular case because it is more tractable than the 17 order conditions for the general case, which require a more complicated derivation involving a rooted tree approach \cite{butcher2009fifth}.
-Even with the scalar autonomous case, there are 12 order conditions to satisfy (which cannot be done with only 10 free parameters of the purely real version of the Runge-Kutta-2/Runge-Kutta-3 method).
-Here, we show that the complex Runge-Kutta-2/Runge-Kutta-3 method returns a 5th order accurate numerical solution for scalar autonomous ODEs with 5 function evaluations, something that cannot be done with its real equivalent.